Thursday, 1 May 2025

 “Each user will have to make an explicit choice to turn on the technology.
 It can also be turned off by the user at any time,” a document released by the Silicon Valley firms revealed.
 “This system does not collect data from your device and does not share identities of other users to each other, Google or Apple.
 The user controls all data they want to share, and the decision to share it.”
 The document further stated.

-This announcement comes as health agencies around the world scramble to develop that use Bluetooth in smartphones to help track the spread of by detecting when a person is in proximity to a sick person.
+This announcement comes as health agencies around the world scramble to develop apps that use Bluetooth in smartphones to help track the spread of coronavirus by detecting when a person is in proximity to a sick person.

 This program will be released in early May.
 The document further revealed that public health authorities would be allowed to access the technology, but any apps they use must meet certain criteria around security, privacy, and data control.